 Research Proposal Instructions & Guidelines

 Proposals concerning soybean production, utilization and marketing research will be considered.
-Please see our research priorities as well as current and prior research conducted before you develop your proposal to avoid duplication.
+Please see our research priorities as well as current research conducted before you develop your proposal to avoid duplication.
 Investigators are encouraged to submit proposals for other research that may expand profit opportunities for soybean farmers.
 All proposals must demonstrate a benefit to soybean farmers.
 Regional proposals and proposals using funding from multiple sources will receive favorable consideration.

 A short video providing an overview of your proposal is required along with the full paper proposal.